victormongi/victormongi/README.md

 <h1 align="center">Hi 👋, I'm victor</h1>
 <h3 align="center">Software Engineering Supervisor @ RSUP Prof. Dr. R.D.
 Kandou Manado | Expertise in TypeScript, C# and DevOps</h3>

+<p>Software engineers at RSUP Prof. Dr. R.D.
+Kandou Manado, a hospital that provides quality health care services to the people of Manado and beyond.
+We build and maintain web applications that enhance the hospital's operations and patient experience, using modern technologies and frameworks such as NextJs, NestJs, and .Net Core.</p>

+<p> I also manage the continuous integration and delivery pipeline, using tools such as Jenkins, GitLab, Ansible, and Terraform, to ensure the quality and reliability of the software delivery process.
+I have a certificate in DevOps engineering from Sekolah DevOps.
+I enjoy creating production applications for myself and the hospital, and helping people improve their programming skills.
+My goal is to use my skills and expertise to make a positive impact on the health sector and society.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=victormongi&label=Profile%20views&color=0e75b6&style=flat" alt="victormongi" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=victormongi" alt="victormongi" /></a> </p>